Maiolica: History of production

 The tradition of fine maiolica came under increasing competition in the 18th century, mainly from porcelain and white earthenware.
 But the 18th century is not a period of relentless decline.
 To face the competition from porcelain and its vibrant colours, the process of third firing (piccolo fuoco) was introduced, initially in North-West Europe around the mid of century.
 After the traditional two firings at 950 °C, the vitrified glaze was painted with colours that would have degraded at such high temperatures and was fired a third time at a lower temperature, about 600-650 °C. New vibrant colours were thus introduced, particularly red and various shades of pink obtained from gold chloride.
 It is believed that one of the first to introduce this technique in Italy was Ferretti in Lodi, in northern Italy.
 Lodi maiolica had already reached high quality in the second quarter of the 18th century.
 With the introduction of the third firing technique and increasing interest in botany and scientific observation, a refined production of maiolica decorated with naturalistic flowers was developed.

-Italian maiolica remains commonly produced in many centres in folk art forms and reproductions of the historical style.
-Some of the principal centers of production (e.g. Deruta and Montelupo) still produce maiolica, which is sold worldwide.
-Modern maiolica looks different from old maiolica because its glaze is usually opacified with the cheaper zircon rather than tin.
-However, some potteries specialise in making authentic-looking Renaissance-style pieces with genuine tin glaze.
+Contemporary production

+Maiolica continues to be produced in contemporary times in several historic Italian centres, where traditional techniques have been preserved through the work of workshops, ceramic artists, and modellers.
+Towns such as Faenza, Deruta, Urbino, Montelupo Fiorentino, and Caltagirone remain active in the production of tin-glazed earthenware, maintaining historical methods while adapting to modern cultural and economic contexts.
+The continued use of tin-based glazes and traditional firing processes demonstrates the persistence of maiolica as a living form of artistic craftsmanship in the 21st century.